cgio/portfolio/README.md

 See website for more: [https://chadg.io](https://chadg.io)

 **For compliance with differing licensing models, most code is abridged**
-Format: *file name, language/technologies, and description*
+Format: *file name/link, language/technologies, and description*
 Listed in no particular order

 ---